GSB-Deleven/blog/content/blog/its_alive.md

 - Link icons with correct Link
 - Setup Contact Form
 - find out how to add an picture to an author
+- complete about page
+	- maybe check formating from this for contacts

 <!-- ################################### -->
 <!-- ########## CSS-Styling ############ -->